stefanpejcinoski/AutoBacklight/Readme.md

 # DISCLAIMER

-The project is still in it's very early stages, there is no automated installation.
+The project is still in it's very early stages, there is no automated installation, no user configurable parameters and no GUI.
 It's untested on Windows and works on Linux but only on distributions that have the GNOME desktop enviroment, since it relies on GNOME DBus calls to read and set the backlight level.